AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_control.rst

 which |gcvrun| should pick a suitable execution environment.
 The option states a base target name possibly followed by a board specialization after a separating '``,``' (:option:`--target=powperpc-eabispe,mpc5566` for example).
+If only the target name is provided, it is possible to let |gcv|
+detect it from the ``Target`` attribute from the project file (see :ref:`target_attr` section).
 The engine selection strategy is as follows:

 * When |gem| for the base target is available on your PATH, as `<base-target>-gnatemu`, |gcv| uses this to run the program. |gem| acts as a